webysther/packagist-mirror/README.md

 }
 ```

-Tip: use a machine with 2GB at least of memory, with that all metadata keep to the memory helping the nginx and disk to not be consumed at all.
+💡Tip: use a machine with 2GB at least of memory, with that all metadata keep to the memory helping the nginx and disk to not be consumed at all.

 After install nginx edit `/etc/crontab`: